Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Propagation of singularities

 and the rest of the proof proceeds as before, the most important difference being that now the term $b_{3,t}^2$ has an advantageous sign (namely, the same as $b_{1,t}^2$), whereas $-b_{2,t}^2$ does not, which is the reason for the microlocal regularity assumption on $u$ in a punctured neighborhood of $L_\pm$ within $\Sb^*_{\pa\Rnhalf}\Rnhalf$.

-The last step in the proof is to remove the restrictions on $m$ (the order of the operator) and $r$ (the growth rate of $u$ and $f$).
+\textbf{Step 4.
+Removing the restrictions on the order $m$ and the weight $r$.} The last step in the proof is to remove the restrictions on $m$ (the order of the operator) and $r$ (the growth rate of $u$ and $f$).
 We accomplish this by rewriting the equation $Pu=f$ (without restrictions on $m$ and $r$) as

-where $\Lambda^\pm\in\Psib^{\mp(m-m_0)}$, $m_0\geq 2$, have principal symbols $\rho^{\mp(m-m_0)}$ and satisfy $\Lambda^+\Lambda^-=I+R$, $R\in\Psib^{-\infty}$.
-Then $x^{-r}P\Lambda^+ x^r$ has order $m_0$, and, recalling $\tilde s=\sigma-m+1$,
+where $\Lambda^\pm\in\Psib^{\mp(m-m_0)}$, $m_0\geq 1$, have principal symbols $\rho^{\mp(m-m_0)}$ and satisfy $\Lambda^+\Lambda^-=I+R$, $R\in\Psib^{-\infty}$.
+Then $x^{-r}P\Lambda^+ x^r$ has order $m_0$, and, recalling $\wt s=\sigma-m+1$,

 lie in unweighted b-Sobolev spaces.
-The principal symbol of $\tilde P'':=x^{-r}(P''_m+P''_{m-1})\Lambda^+ x^r$ is an elliptic multiple of the principal symbol of $P''=P''_m+P''_{m-1}$, hence the Hamilton vector fields of $\tilde P''$ and $P''$ agree, up to a non-vanishing factor, on the characteristic set of $P''_m$; in particular, even though $\beta_0$ in equation~\eqref{EqRadialFiberBdy} may be different for $\tilde P''$ than for $P''$, $\tilde\beta$ does not change, at least on $L_\pm$.
-However, the imaginary part of the subprincipal symbol, hence $\hat\beta$, does change, resulting in a shift of the threshold values in the statement of the theorem: Concretely, we claim
+The principal symbol of $P_{0,r}:=x^{-r}P_0\Lambda^+ x^r$ is an elliptic multiple of the principal symbol of $P_0$, hence the Hamilton vector fields of $P_{0,r}$ and $P_0$ agree, up to a positive factor, on the characteristic set of $P_0$; in particular, even though $\beta_0$ in equation~\eqref{EqRadialFiberBdy} may be different for $P_{0,r}$ and $P_0$, $\wt\beta$ does not change on $L_\pm$.
+However, the imaginary part of the subprincipal symbol, hence $\wh\beta$, does change, resulting in a shift of the threshold values in the statement of the theorem: Concretely, we claim that

 Granted this, the threshold quantity is the $\sup$, resp.\ $\inf$, over $L_\pm$ of